Methyllycaconitine: Pharmacology

 In many respects, the pharmacology of MLA closely resembles that of the classical neuromuscular blocker, d-tubocurarine.
 The "curare-like" properties of MLA seem to have been first mentioned in 1958 by Kuzovkov and Bocharnikova, working at the Ordzhinikidze All-Union Institute for Scientific Research in Pharmaceutical Chemistry, in the former USSR.
 A detailed paper on the pharmacology of MLA (in the form of its hydriodide salt, given the drug name "mellictine") in classical animal preparations was published from the same Institute in the following year by Dozortseva.

 They revealed that MLA blocked neuromuscular transmission in skeletal muscle, but not smooth muscle, and had some ganglion-blocking action.
 Such properties are characteristic of an antagonist of acetylcholine exerting its effects at nicotinic, but not muscarinic sites.

-In the rat phrenic nerve-diaphragm preparation, for example, a 2 x 10^{−5}M concentration of MLA produced a 50% decrease in response, and total inhibition was caused by a 3 x 10^{−5}M concentration of the drug.
+In the rat phrenic nerve-diaphragm preparation, for example, a 2 × 10^{−5}M concentration of MLA produced a 50% decrease in response, and total inhibition was caused by a 3 × 10^{−5}M concentration of the drug.
 In this preparation, MLA-treated muscle responded normally to direct electrical stimulation, but the inhibition of contractions was only partially antagonized by physostigmine.
 Similar results were obtained with frog nerve-muscle preparations, in which it was shown that MLA blocked response of the gastrocnemius muscle to electrical stimulation of the sciatic nerve, inhibited post-synaptic action potentials in the sartorius muscle elicited by stimulation of the sciatic nerve, and reduced the amplitude of miniature end-plate potentials in the extensor digitus IV muscle.

 Ganglion-blocking effects of MLA were observed using the cat nictitating membrane preparation: complete inhibition of the response was produced by 4 mg/kg of "mellictine" given intravenously.

 No significant effects were produced by the drug in smooth muscle preparations from rabbit, guinea pig or cat, indicating the lack of activity at typically muscarinic sites.
-In electrically stimulated guinea pig ileum, for example, contractions were unaffected by a concentration of 5 x 10^{−4}M of MLA.
+In electrically stimulated guinea pig ileum, for example, contractions were unaffected by a concentration of 5 × 10^{−4}M of MLA.

 A more detailed summary of the above data, together with much related material, may be found in a review written by Kip Panter and collaborators at USDA-ARS laboratories in Utah and California.